Alvearie/de-identification/docs/masking-providers.md

 >   The interval's width is configurable, but is constant across the domain of values.
 The range
 >   is inclusive on the lower bound and exclusive on the upper bound.
 The format in which the interval is presented is
 >   configurable.
 For examples of valid formats, see the java documentation for java.util.Formatter.
->   For threshold values, it uses a constant values.
-For example if values is 3, its under threshold value would be >10.
+>   The provider also optionally supports grouping all values below a given threshold and/or all values above a given
+>   threshold into a single interval with a given, constant label.
+This is useful for age generalization, allowing replacement
->   Useful for age generalizations: <8, 5-10, 10-15, ..., 85-90, 90+.
+>   values such as: <8, 5-10, 10-15, ..., 85-90, 90+

 | **Option name**                      | **Type** | **Description**                         | **Default value** |
 |--------------------------------------|----------|-----------------------------------------|-------------------|